imsharukh1994/OfficeDocs-DeployOffice/microsoft-365-apps/companions/overview.md

 ## How will Microsoft 365 companion apps get deployed?

-Microsoft 365 companion apps automatically deploy to eligible users according to the schedule in the following section.
+Microsoft 365 companion apps automatically deploy to eligible users according to the [deployment schedule](#what-is-the-deployment-schedule).
 This deployment is part of the Microsoft 365 update process.

 ### How to opt out